j9t/little-books/README.md

 # The Little Book of Little Books

-This is the source of, yes.
+This is the source of _The Little Book of Little Books_.

 Official description: